PelionIoT/sal-nanostack-driver-k64f-eth/README.md

 ```

-And from the Thread border router
+From the Thread border router:

 ```